jclement/garageberrypi/README.md

 # GarageberryPi

-A RaspberryPi based project to control a garage door and monitor one or more phones (via [Pushover](http://pushover.net)) if the door is left open for any length of time.
+A RaspberryPi based project to control a garage door and notify one or more phones (via [Pushover](http://pushover.net)) if the door is left open for any length of time.

 It was written for several reasons:

-# Avoid those trips back to the house when we're 5 minutes away and can't remember if the door was closed
+* Avoid those trips back to the house when we're 5 minutes away and can't remember if the door was closed
-# Avoid those times when I come home from work and the door is open and nobody can remember how long its been like that
+* Avoid those times when I come home from work and the door is open and nobody can remember how long its been like that
-# We only have one working garage door opener which is always in the other car
+* We only have one working garage door opener which is always in the other car

-It has a very simple UI written in Angular + Bootstrap.
+It has a very simple UI written in Angular + Bootstrap (yes, my garage is a disaster).

 <img src="http://d.pr/i/xBH3+">